Lordlings of Yore

-Lordlings of Yore is a 1983 video game published by Softlore Corporation.
+Lordlings of Yore is an Apple II video game published by Softlore Corporation in 1983.

 Gameplay

 Lordlings of Yore is a game in which the player is the lord of a shire who must manage knights and wealth, and eliminate opposing lords in a game involving strategy, tactics, and diplomacy.

 Reception

 Computer Gaming World reviewed the game and stated that "The graphic presentation of the game is excellent and overall I found the game enjoyable.
 There are enough alternatives and actions in this game to continue to make it interesting to play over and over again."

 In a retrospective review of Lordlings of Yore in Black Gate, John ONeill said "Lordlings of Yore had a lot of promise, but I can only conjecture it was an abysmal failure as a commercial release."